 Tips for Finding the Best Insurance

 When shipping such a valuable piece of art in a box, you cannot just hope that everything will arrive intact.
-You need insurance that your painting will come home In case your insurance doesn’t have a separate policy, then you have several possibilities on how to insure your collection before relocating:
+You need insurance that your painting will come home safe and won’t cause you a headache or relocation depression.
+In case your insurance doesn’t have a separate policy, then you have several possibilities on how to insure your collection before relocating:

 - Buy special coverage for specific items within your insurance, in this case, for canvases.
 This policy usually is not as sophisticated as a fine art insurance policy.